List of unproduced television projects based on Marvel Comics: Dreadstar

 On February 17, 2015, Jim Starlin teamed with Universal Cable Productions to adapt Dreadstar as a scripted TV series with Chris Bender and J. C. Spink as producers.

 Empire of the Dead

 In May 2015, Empire of the Dead was being planned as an adaptation of George A. Romero's comic series.
 The series was going to be written and executive produced by Romero and Peter Grunwald.
-Demarest executives Sam Englebardt and William D. Johnson would have also executive produced.
-In November 2015, AMC acquired the TV rights on the series.
+Demarest executives Sam Englebardt and William D. Johnson would have also executive-produced.
+In November 2015, AMC acquired the TV rights to the series.

 Untitled comedy series

 In January 2016, Stan Lee announced that an untitled comedy series was in the works.

 Captain Britain

 In March 2016, it was reported in the British media that Marvel had plans to start a new series starring Captain Britain.

 Scarlet

 In June 2016, Brian Michael Bendis was developing a TV series based on his comic series Scarlet for Cinemax.